Automattic/wp-api-console/README.md

 If you want to quickly deploy the console to [Surge](https://surge.sh), just run `npm run deploy`.

+## Deploying the WordPress.com API console

+- Run the `./bin/build-for-deploy` script.
+This should generate a `build-theme` directory.
+- Copy The content of this directory into the `a8c/wpcomdev3` theme and commit your changes

 ## License

 All source code is licensed under [GNU General Public License v2 (or later)](./LICENSE).